 Join us for a one-day conference that aims to dispel issues at the heart of some misperception of the Somali Diaspora in the UK.

-- GDAI Webinar Series #1 with Dr Sehin Teferra
+- GDAI Webinar Series #1 - Reflections on the Genesis of a Contemporary Ethiopian Feminist Movement with Dr Sehin Teferra

 Dr Sehin Teferra